As you work through the design process on a new website, you might feel like your ideas go against the “norm.”

 Once you’ve designed the perfect 404 error page, it’s worth running website usability tests—like heat maps or visitor recordings—to find areas for improvement.
 If you spot that visitors are hovering over a certain design element, check whether you can make it simpler.

-Research by Nielson found that people use the “F Pattern” when reading web content.
+Research by Nielsen found that people use the “F Pattern” when reading web content.

 They’ll start on the left-hand side of the page, focusing heavily on the first few words, before gradually moving to the left.
 Then, we’ll move down and across again, by plateauing towards the end of the page: